AprilDRoss/CodeSnippet/README.md

 An API application developed using  Node.js, Express.js, Mongoose, and MongoDB.
 The application is a database that stores snippets of code.
-The user can add a add code snippet, delete a code snippet, and search for code snippets by language.
+The user can add a code snippet, delete a code snippet, and search for code snippets by language.